100-1824/100-1824/README.md

 - 👀 I’m interested in Hacking
 - 🌱 I’m currently learning Linux
 - 💞️ I’m looking to collaborate on sqlmap,metasploit,osnit
-- 📫 How to reach me My IG Handle @umai.raa_